fecgov/fecfile-validate/README.md

 In the fecfile-web-app repo:
 1) Update the commit hash in the [package.json](https://github.com/fecgov/fecfile-web-app/blob/develop/front-end/package.json) file for the fecfile-validate dependency
 2) Remove the package-lock.json file
-3) Rebuild the package-lock.json file to commit it to the repo with the "npm install" command
+3) Rebuild the package-lock.json file to commit it to the repo with the `npm install` command

 In the fecfile-web-api repo:
 1) Update the commit hash for the fecfile-validate dependency in the [requirements.txt](https://github.com/fecgov/fecfile-web-api/blob/develop/requirements.txt) file.